Daniele4299/astro-portfolio/src/content/blog/post2.md

 # This is a WIP Website

+If you have been redirected to this page, it probably means you clicked on an unfinished feature.

-This website is currently being developed and its design will change overtime.
+This website is currently being developed and its design and features will change overtime.
 This is not the final version.
 Actually, this is the first version, based off a template (credits to Gianmarco Cavallo), and will be improved.